julioalcazar/Notes/Algebra.md

 Step 1.
 Turn the second fraction (the one you want to divide by) upside down (this is now a reciprocal).
 Step 2.
 Multiply the first fraction by that reciprocal
 Step 3.
 Simplify the fraction (if needed)

+__Mixed Number to Improper Fraction__
+eg: 3 5/9
+Step 1.
+Multiply the denominator by the whole number 9 × 3 = 27
+Step 2.
+Add the answer from Step 1 to the numerator 27 + 5 = 32
+Step 3.
+Write answer from Step 2 over the denominator 32/9